History of Manchester City F.C. (2001–present): Guardiola era (2016–present)

-In Europe under Guardiola: first-ever European Cup final
+In Europe under Guardiola: first European Cup final and continental treble

 In the first season under the reign Pep Guardiola, hopes were high for Manchester City as they progressed to the knockout phase after finishing second in the group that featured Guardiola's former team, Barcelona.
 City lost their away match to Barça 0–4, but then rebounded to win 3–1 at home.
 In the Round of 16 City were drawn against Monaco.
 The Blues were trailing 1–2 and 2–3 in their home match before scoring three unanswered goals and winning 5–3.
 In the away game, the Cityzens were down 0–2 when Leroy Sané scored to put City in front of the tie again, but Tiémoué Bakayoko's late goal meant that Monaco progressed further and City were eliminated.

-2017–18 season was an undoubted success for the Blues domestically, but their European campaign was quite underwhelming.
+The 2017–18 season was an undoubted success for the Blues domestically, but their European campaign was quite underwhelming.
 The team confidently won five games in the group stage and qualified for the knockout stage, where they defeated Basel 5–2 on aggregate.
 The Cityzens were drawn with fellow Premier League side Liverpool in the quarter-finals.
 The outcome of those games was an utter devastation as Manchester City were thrashed 5–1 on aggregate and eliminated amid the controversy with refereeing mistakes favourable to Liverpool.
 The Premier League title where City achieved 100 points was somewhat a consolation for this anticlimactic European campaign.

 Manchester City were one of the favourites prior to their 2018–19 Champions league campaign.
 The team again won their group with 13 points, then defeated Schalke 04 in the Round of 16, winning their home game with a record 7–0 scoreline.
 Similarly to the previous season, Manchester City were drawn against an English club in the quarter-finals, this time Tottenham Hotspur.
 The Blues lost the away game 0–1, with Agüero missing a penalty.
 In the home leg, Sterling scored early for the hosts, but then City quickly conceded two goals and now needed to score three.
 They did exactly that, leading 4–2 twenty minutes before the end of the game, but Fernando Llorente's wrongly awarded handball meant that City were again required to score.
 In stoppage time, Sterling converted a pass from Agüero to seemingly send City through.
 However, the goal was disallowed after a VAR review, and the Blues were eliminated in a heartbreaking fashion.
 Manchester City swept all their domestic tournaments that season, but were still unable to add European success.